 Learn about appointing someone you trust to make important financial and health care decisions on your behalf.

-Learn about how property and possession are handled after someone dies, including what happens with and without a will.
+Learn about how property and possession are handled after someone dies, including what happens with or without a will.

 Provide feedback or submit a complaint

-The OPGT is committed to providing accessible and timely service.
+The OPGT is committed to providing accessible and timely service and follows all Ontario Public Service accessibility policies.
 We welcome feedback about meeting standards and providing a client-focused service to improve service delivery.

 If you would like to provide feedback to the OPGT, you can do so through any one of the local offices by: